Smolky/CAIS-HateSpeeechDetectionInSpanish-2021/README.md

 ### Evaluation
 Next, we provide accuracy (Acc), F1-score of the hate-speech class (F1_HS), and Macro F1-score (M_F1) for each dataset using feature-combination strategies and compared with external approaches.
 Please, check the original manuscript for the references.
+We also provide the information gain of the linguistic categories.

 #### Spanish MisoCorpus 2020